-- 6.2.1.1 Authorize the creation of policies. - 6.2.1.2 Approve policies and procedures. - 6.2.1.3 Be the final arbiter for export control matters within the university, in consultation with the appropriate leadership bodies.
+- 6.2.1.1 Authorize the creation of policies. - 6.2.1.2 Approve policies and procedures. - 6.2.1.3 Be the final arbiter for implementation of export control policies and procedures within the university, in consultation with the appropriate leadership bodies. - 6.3 Legal Counsel Benjamin Griffiths, UW Office of Legal Affairs